PurrBiscuit/node-notes/react-redux/README.md

 - [Connect Overview](https://react-redux.js.org/api/connect)

 The `connect` function connects a React component to a Redux store.
-It provides a way for the connected component to receive data from a Redux store through its `props`, as well as a way for the connected component to update state in the Redux store.
+It provides a way for the connected component to receive data from a Redux store through its props, as well as a way for the connected component to update state in the Redux store.

 ```
-const connect = (mapStateToProps?, mapDispathToProps?, mergeProps?, option?)
+const connect = (mapStateToProps?, mapDispatchToProps?, mergeProps?, option?)
 ```

 The `connect` function accepts four arguments, all optional: